awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53-recordset.md

 `HostedZoneName`  <a name="cfn-route53-recordset-hostedzonename"></a>
 The name of the domain for the hosted zone where you want to add the record set\.
 When you create a stack using an `AWS::Route53::RecordSet` that specifies `HostedZoneName`, AWS CloudFormation attempts to find a hosted zone whose name matches the `HostedZoneName`\.
-If AWS CloudFormation cannot find a hosted zone with a matching domain name, or if there is more than one hosted zone with the specified domain name, AWS CloudFormation will not create the stack\.
+The `HostedZoneName` should end with a period.\ If AWS CloudFormation cannot find a hosted zone with a matching domain name, or if there is more than one hosted zone with the specified domain name, AWS CloudFormation will not create the stack\.
 If you have multiple hosted zones with the same domain name, you must explicitly specify the hosted zone using `HostedZoneId`\.
 *Required*: Conditional\.
 You must specify either the `HostedZoneName` or `HostedZoneId`, but you cannot specify both\.
 If this record set is part of a record set group, do not specify this property\.
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)